-As further work, we are interested in developing Clarkson and Schneider's definition of integrity with respect to specifications for imperative programs.
-This would involve a framework in which a user could write a specification program in CH-IMP-IQ, along with a more complex implementation program.
-The integrity of the implementation program would then be checked against the specification.
+We have proposed a new definition for the integrity of probabilistic programs, with respect to specifications for imperative programs.
+This involves a framework in which a user can write a probabilistic specification program in CH-IMP-IQs, along with a more complex implementation program.
+The behaviour of the implementation program is then be checked against the specification.

 While we have used Shannon entropy measures in this paper, most of this work would also apply to min-entropy-based measures, and as min-entropy leakage has proven to be a good measure of information leakage [13], it is worth investigating whether it also provides a good measure of integrity.
 Due to their complexity and typical state space size, it would be difficult to extend the semantics we present in this paper to real programming languages, such as Java.
 However, in other work, we have investigated how statistical methods can be used to estimate information leakage measures from large, complex Java programs [5]; we would also like to investigate whether similar techniques can be used to estimate integrity in Java and other languages.